schlenger/collective-soundworks.github.io/docs/tutorials/state-manager.md

 // or client-side
 const state = await client.stateManager.create(schemaName, [defaultValues]);
 ```
-- @param {String} schemaName - name of the schema as given in `registerState`.
-- @param {Object} [defaultValues] - optional default values to be applied to the created schema.

 In the example application the `globals` state is created by the server:
 ```js